Balanced Product Quantum Codes: Introduction

-By carefully choosing constants we obtain our main result. \begin{theorem*}[see \Cref{thm:explicitfamily}] There is an explicit family of $[[N,K,D_X,D_Z]]$ LDPC quantum codes encoding $K \in \Theta(N^\frac{2}{3})$ logical qubits with $X$-distance $D_X \in \Omega(N^\frac{1}{3})$ and $Z$-distance $D_Z \in \Theta(N)$. \end{theorem*} Applying the distance balancing procedure of~\cite{hastings2016weight} and~\cite{ramanujancomplexesone} we obtain the following corollary. \begin{corollary*}[see \Cref{cor:explicitfamily}] There is an explicit family of $[[N,K,D]]$ LDPC quantum codes encoding $K \in \Theta(N^\frac{4}{5})$ logical qubits with distance $D \in \Omega(N^\frac{3}{5})$. \end{corollary*} We note that due to a technical condition some members of the constructed code family may turn out to be a subsystem codes.
+By carefully choosing the code parameters of the factors of the balanced product we obtain our main result. \begin{theorem*}[see \Cref{thm:explicitfamily}] There is an explicit family of $[[N,K,D_X,D_Z]]$ LDPC quantum codes encoding $K \in \Theta(N^\frac{2}{3})$ logical qubits with $X$-distance $D_X \in \Omega(N^\frac{1}{3})$ and $Z$-distance $D_Z \in \Theta(N)$. \end{theorem*} Applying the distance balancing procedure of~\cite{hastings2016weight} and~\cite{ramanujancomplexesone} we obtain the following corollary. \begin{corollary*}[see \Cref{cor:explicitfamily}] There is an explicit family of $[[N,K,D]]$ LDPC quantum codes encoding $K \in \Theta(N^\frac{4}{5})$ logical qubits with distance $D \in \Omega(N^\frac{3}{5})$. \end{corollary*} We note that due to a technical condition some members of the constructed code family may turn out to be a subsystem codes.
 However, we stress that they are LDPC with respect to the stabilizer checks.
 Therefore, they do not share the same draw-backs as previously known subsystem codes such as~\cite{bacon2017sparse}.